HomeArticles

 Not all welding processes are suitable; for example, MIG welding (GMAW) is considered unsuitable for titanium, due to unstable arc and high risk of contamination.

-• Dependence on operator skills
+• Depending on operator skills

 Manual welding is more variable and dependent on experience, while automated processes require specialized equipment and start-up costs.